oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab5bonuslabs/lab5-bonus-labs.md

 6. Notice that the DB Systems Details Page now shows a State of UPDATING

     * Once the Storage expansion request completes, note that the State of the DB System will change from UPDATING to AVAILABLE
-    * Also note that the DB System Data Storage now reflects 512GB
+    * Also, note that the DB System Data Storage now reflects 512GB

 Congratulations On completing the task of Scaling the VM DB System Storage!!!!